Set up a third-party internet connection

 <ip_address>/<mask>

-— The IP address of the Direct Connect subnet that you plugged into a global router with an indication of the mask;<gateway>
+— The IP address of the Direct Connect subnet that you connected to the global router with a mask;<gateway>

 — gateway for the current server subnet, which is specified on the global router.